 - The water heater is emitting a sulfur-like smell

 - The water coming from the system is discolored

 - The temperature and pressure relief valve is constantly open

 A leaking water heater is often a sign of a more serious underlying problem with the system.
 While there are various types of leaks that can develop with your hot water heater, a leak from the tank could indicate that there is an excessive amount of internal pressure within the tank.
 And, as previously mentioned, excess pressure is a common reason why water heaters burst.
 Therefore, if you notice your water heaters tank is leaking, it’s best to have a plumber inspect the system to determine the source of the leak so a repair can be performed to prevent any damage to the system or your home.

 When a water heater bursts, it can release gallons of water, which can then seep into the walls, floorboards, carpets, and ceilings of your home.
 Not only can this potentially lead to structural issues, depending on the extent of water damage, but it can also create a perfect environment for mold to begin growing.
 This excess water can even cause electrical hazards and pose a potential fire risk.
 If left unchecked for too long, the damage can be costly to repair.

 What to Do When Your Water Heater Bursts

 Investing in regular maintenance and an inspection of your water heater can help prevent the system from bursting.
 However, if your water heater has already burst or you discover water near where your hot water tank is located be sure to take the following steps.

 Step 1: Turn off the water

-As soon as you find the water coming from your hot water heater, you'll want to close off the water supply line to the tank.
-This will generally be a pipe that leads from the main water line into the top of the hot water heater.
+As soon as you find water coming from your hot water heater or you suspect the system might burst, you'll want to close off the water supply line to the tank.
+This will generally be a pipe that leads from the main water line to the top of the water heater.
 There should be a valve near where the water supply line meets the tank, twist it clockwise to stop water from entering the tank.